wp-plugins/app-store-assistant/readme.txt

 === App Store Assistant ===
 Contributors: sealsystems
 Donate link:http://theiphoneappslist.com/donate/
-TTags: iOS, App Store, iTunes, apps, appstore, iPhone, iPad, mac, LinkShare, linksynergy, TradeDoubler, DGM, music Requires at least: 3.3
+Tags: iOS, App Store, iTunes, apps, appstore, iPhone, iPad, mac, LinkShare, linksynergy, TradeDoubler, DGM, music, amazon Requires at least: 3.3
 Tested up to: 3.5
-Stable tag: 5.0
+Stable tag: 5.5.2
+License: GPLv3 or later

-The App Store Assistent adds 8 shortcodes to display an ATOM feed or the detail of an item from Apple's App or iTunes Stores.
+Lets you display the detail of an item or an ATOM feed from Apple's App Store, iTunes Stores or Amazon.com.
 Affiliate ready.

 == Description ==

-This Wordpress plugin displays a list of iOS or Mac apps from an ATOM feed (http://itunes.apple.com/rss) or the detail for Songs, Albums, Movies, Short Films, TV Episodes, Seasons and Music Videos or Apps via the item's ID.
-It also converts the items's link to use your affiliate program.
-The App Store Assistant plugin adds 4 shortcodes to display an ATOM feed or the detail of an item from Apple's App Store or the iTunes Store.
-It also has the ability to use an affiliate program to earn commissions on click-throughs.
+The App Store Assistant Wordpress plugin displays a list of iOS Apps, Mac apps or iTunes content from an ATOM feed (http://iTunes.apple.com/rss) or the detail for iPhone/iPod Apps, Mac Apps, iPad Apps, Songs, Albums, Movies, Short Films, TV Episodes, or Seasons and Music Videos via the item's ID. optionally it will also converts the items's link to use your affiliate program.
+It now also allows items from Amazon.com to be displayed.
 Demo at http://TheiPhoneAppsList.com or http://TheMacAppsList.com

-Works with the LinkShare/Linksynergy, TradeDoubler and DGM Affiliate Programs.
+**Features**

+* Displays detailed item information from
+	* Apple App Store
+	* Mac App Store
+	* Amazon.com
+	* iTunes Store
+		* Songs
+		* Albums
+		* Movies
+		* Short Films
+		* TV Episodes or Seasons
+		* Music Videos
+* Multi-country support
+* I18n aka Localization is supported via POT file
+* Earn Money with Affiliate Programs
+	* LinkShare/Linksynergy
+	* TradeDoubler
+	* Amazon Affiliates
+	* DGM
+* Find an App ID fast with the Quick search in the Admin area
+* Customizable
+	* Choose from different Star rating colors
+	* Button colors and style
+	* Choose which detail elements to display
+	* Adjust App Icon image size
+* Cache detail and images locally for quicker page load times
+* Use custom Excerpts or let App Store Assistant auto-create an excerpt

+*-----[Amazon.com functionality is a beta release. **Use this feature with caution!!!**]-----*

-You can also add a shortcode to a Private page and have your own quick search function.
-Searches for iOS or Mac apps.
-Displays the shortcode already filled out.
+There is now a built-in quick search function.
+It searches for iOS or Mac apps.
+Displays the shortcode already filled out, and with the click of a button, creates a new POST already titled with the appropriate shortcode already entered.

 You can also Donate to fund the development of this plugin at <http://theiphoneappslist.com/donate/>

-Please let us know of any features you would like added or bugs that need squashing in the Wordpress fourms <http://wordpress.org/support/plugin/app-store-assistant>
+Please let us know of any features you would like added or bugs that need squashing in the Wordpress forums <http://wordpress.org/support/plugin/app-store-assistant>

 == Installation ==